 To receive a Student Pass approval letter, you need to provide us with the following items, which we submit to Malaysian Immigration:

-- four passport-sized colour photographs with blue background (3.5cm x 5cm)
+- two passport-sized colour photographs with white background (3.5cm x 4.5cm)

-- three certified copies of all pages of your passport/s, including blank pages, on single-sided A4 paper without enlargement or reduction.
+- one certified copy of all pages of your passport/s, including blank pages, on single-sided A4 paper without enlargement or reduction.
 Centre each double page of the passport on the paper.
 Ensure the passport number and the passport page numbers are clear.

-- three certified copies of the highest qualification from your home country (that is, transcripts/results/certificates).
+- one certified copy of the highest qualification from your home country (that is, transcripts/results/certificates).

-Passport must be valid for at least 14 months from the expected date of entry.
+Passport must be valid for at least 14 months from the expected date of entry and 26 monhs for students from Indonesia.

 If you’re coming to us from another Monash campus or overseas university for just a semester or two of study, you apply for a Student Pass through Monash Abroad, your current institution or an agent as part of the study transfer process.

-A No Objection Certificate (NOC) is required for Student Pass Application for students from sub-Saharan countries, signed by their local education ministry/ authority.
+A No Objection Certificate (NOC) is required for Student Pass Application for students from Sudan, signed by their local education ministry/ authority.

 Receiving your Student Pass approval letter